james-river-outdoor-coalition/Bylaws/_articles/Article IV - Section I - Directors.md

 ---
-name: Directors
+title: Directors
 article: four
+layout: article
 ---
+# Article IV
+## Section I

-1. **Directors.** The Board of Directors shall consist of a minimum of eleven and a maximum of thirty directors, as determined from time to time by the existing Board of Directors.
+**Directors.** The Board of Directors shall consist of a minimum of eleven and a maximum of thirty directors, as determined from time to time by the existing Board of Directors.